-This Computer program (including software design, programming structure, graphics, manual, and on-line help) was created by StructurePoint, formerly the Engineering Software Group of the Portland Cement Association.
+This Computer program (including software design, programming structure, graphics, manual, and on-line help) was created and published by STRUCTUREPOINT, formerly the Engineering Software Group of the Portland Cement Association (PCA) for the engineering analysis and design of concrete foundation mats, combined footings, and slabs on grade.

-While StructurePoint has taken every precaution to utilize the existing state-of-the-art and to assure the correctness of the analytical solution techniques used in this program, the responsibilities for modeling the structure, inputting data, applying engineering judgment to evaluate the output, and implementing engineering drawings remain with the structural engineer of record.
-Accordingly, StructurePoint does and must disclaim any and all responsibility for defects or failures of structures in connection with which this program is used.
+While STRUCTUREPOINT has taken every precaution to utilize the existing state-of-the-art and to assure the correctness of the analytical solution techniques used in this program, the responsibilities for modeling the structure, inputting data, applying engineering judgment to evaluate the output, and implementing engineering drawings remain with the structural engineer of record.
+Accordingly, STRUCTUREPOINT does and must disclaim any and all responsibility for defects or failures of structures in connection with which this program is used.